 - Put out a nativity set each year and talk about the meaning behind each piece as you put it out.

-each year.
+- Set up an elf door each year.
 This is how the elves can come in and out of the house to keep an eye on the kids and their behavior during the month.
 Plus these are adorable!

 - Buy a special plant like a poinsettia each December in memory of loved ones who aren’t with you on earth anymore.